kapilsharma/tddworkshop/README.md

 # Project

 Please note, we are not going to make a commercial project.
 Project for this course is just a learning project, that we will make with TDD approach.
+Along with TDD, we will also supposed to follow all latest coding guidelines and standards.

 So we are going to make a command line calculator.
 We will start with minimal functionality and with time, add other features in our command line calculator.